material-motion/material-motion/specifications/directors.md

 # Directors

 A Director is an entity that describes an interactive experience.
-Typically-speaking, Directors coordinate these experiences with a Runtime via Intention.
+Typically-speaking, a Directors coordinates experiences with a Runtime.

-Directors are often used to describe Transitions.
+Directors are great entities to describe Transitions.

 Directors often involve a combination of conditional logic and Intentions.